Slippery Elm

 What it is

-Slippery elm bark, when harvested and dried, contains a high proportion of mucilage — a type of soluble fiber that swells and becomes viscous upon contact with water.
-The resulting gel-like texture is central to how this material has been characterized in herbal references.
-Commercially, slippery elm is available in several forms, including loose powdered bark, lozenges, capsules, and pre-mixed preparations.
-The mucilage content can vary depending on the age of the tree, the harvest method, and how the bark is processed and stored.
+Slippery elm bark, once harvested and dried, contains a high proportion of mucilage — a type of soluble fiber that becomes viscous on contact with water.
+This gel-forming quality is the property most consistently described in herbal references, and it is also the basis for the plant's common name.
+Alongside mucilage, the bark contains tannins and other plant constituents, and its overall makeup can vary with the age of the tree, the harvest method, and how the bark is processed and stored.

 Traditional use (educational)